ZiadHatab/srm-calibration/README.md

 A self-calibration procedure for vector network analyzers (VNAs) that uses partial defined standards.

-## TO-DO

-- Include a nonlinear optimization procedure to automatically estimate parasitic elements of the match standard, given only its DC resistance.

 ## **Basic principle**

 SRM calibration involves measuring multiple partially defined standards.
-The measurements include:
+The measurements includes:

 - At least 3 unique one-port measurements, such as short, open, and match.
 - A two-port reciprocal device.
 - One-port measurement using the two-port device and the one-port standards.
-- A match standard at each port to set the reference impedance.
+- A match standard at each port to set the reference impedance (can be non-linearly fit if model provided).

+You can reduced the symmetric one-port standards to at least 2, if the two-port device is symmetric (this is off by default and is not stable).

 During calibration, all standards are not specified except for the match standard.
 However, an estimate of the standards should be provided to resolve order/sign ambiguity during the calculations.
 The picture below provides a diagrammatic description of the standards.
 See [1] for details on an alternative implementation of the network-load standard using half of the network (also see CPW example below).